dataminer-site/dataminer-site.github.io/docs/archive/0.7/index.md

 ---
-description: DuckDB Documentation.
-DuckDB is an embedded database designed to execute analytical SQL queries fast while embedded in another process.
+description: DataMiner Documentation.
+DataMiner is an embedded database designed to execute analytical SQL queries fast while embedded in another process.
 layout: docu
 redirect_from: